Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 ### Sync Besu to the Ethereum 1.0 network

-The deposit contract for the `schlesi` and `topaz` testnets is located in the Goerli Ethereum 1.0 testnet.
+The deposit contract for the testnets is located in the Goerli Ethereum 1.0 testnet.
 Configure Besu to [connect to Goerli] and expose the RPC-HTTP APIs.

 !!! example

     ```bash
     besu --network=goerli --data-path=./goerli --rpc-http-enabled=true --rpc-http-port=8545 \
-    --p2p-port=30404 --rpc-http-api=ETH,NET,WEB3 --sync-mode=FAST --fast-sync-min-peers=2
+    --rpc-http-api=ETH,NET,WEB3 --sync-mode=FAST --fast-sync-min-peers=2
     ```

-!!! note
-    Teku and Besu currently share the same default P2P port number (30303).
-Update the Besu `--p2p-port` option accordingly.

 ### Load the deposit account with ETH